bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 ---
 permalink: /technology/high-performance-and-scalability/
 title: High Performance and Scalability
-subtitle: Over 100,000 transactions per second
+subtitle: Over 100,000 transactions per second.
 image: ../images/frontpage/icon-performance.svg
 priority: 0
 summary: >
-    High performance blockchain technology is necessary for crypto-currencies and smart contract platforms to provide a viable alternative to existing financial platforms.
+    High performance block chain technology is necessary for cryptocurrencies and smart contract platforms to provide a viable alternative to existing financial platforms.
 BitShares is designed from the ground up to process more transactions every second than VISA and MasterCard combined.
 With Delegated Proof of Stake, the BitShares network can confirm transactions in an average of just 1 second, limited only by the speed of light.